saurabh-kud/growthX-Assigment/README.md

 # Bonus Added

 - Added user can see their submit assignment `GET /usr-assignments`
-- added refresh token route to get their token using refreh token `POST /refresh`
+- added refresh token route to get their token using refresh token `POST /refresh`
-- Added Basic Frontend to demonstrate the full wokking api
+- Added Basic Frontend to demonstrate the full working api

 # tech stack used

 Backend

-- nodejs, express
+- nodejs, express,jwt, bcrypt

 Database